Chapter 4 : Broomsticks + Trains

 Lily grinned as she threw her arm around me.
-“Don't fear, we’ll be great.”
+“Don't fear, C, we’ll be great.”

 Lily pulled up beside me.
 I gratefully tossed her the quaffle, and she sped ahead to score dramatically, screaming like an Amazonian.

 To make a long story short, we lost.
-But I discovered a new passion.
+But I’d never had so much fun losing before.
 I practiced every day.

-“By time there’s try-outs,” I said, walking back to the house wiping sweat of my forehead, “I wanna make the team.”
-I was baking it was so hot outside.
+“By time there’s try-outs,” I decided, walking back to the house wiping sweat of my forehead, “I wanna make the team.”
+I was baking, it was so hot outside.
 Would it be too risque to strip?
 Especially in front of him?